 - Precaution algorithm: Nurses follow the precaution algorithm if the patient’s baseline score on the CIWA-Ar is in the mild range (8 or below).
 This algorithm directs nurses to readminister the CIWA-Ar every 8 hours for 72 hours.
 If reassessment yields a score of 9 or above (moderate to severe range), the nurse then initiates the treatment algorithm (see bullet below).
 With each CIWA-Ar administration, the nurse also documents the patient's vital signs and the Riker Sedation Agitation Scale (SAS) score.6

-- Treatment algorithm: The treatment algorithm specifies administration of Ativan (an antianxiety medication approved for the treatment of alcohol withdrawal symptoms) every 4 hours for patients within the moderate and severe CIWA-Ar ranges.
-One hour after administering the Ativan, the nurse reassesses the patient using the CIWA-Ar to determine whether a subsequent dose or dose adjustment is needed.
+- Treatment algorithm: The treatment algorithm specifies administration of Ativan or Valium (antianxiety medications approved for the treatment of alcohol withdrawal symptoms) every 4 hours for patients within the moderate and severe CIWA-Ar ranges.
+One hour after administering the medication, the nurse reassesses the patient using the CIWA-Ar to determine whether a subsequent dose or dose adjustment is needed.
 The nurse again documents the patient's vital signs and SAS score.
-This assessment (CIWA-Ar, vital signs, SAS) continues at least every 4 hours and more frequently if Ativan is being administered.
-Ativan dosing may also be available every hour as needed for both the precaution and treatment algorithms.
+This assessment (CIWA-Ar, vital signs, SAS) continues at least every 4 hours and more frequently if Ativan or Valium are being administered.
+Ativan and Valium dosing may also be available every hour as needed for both the precaution and treatment algorithms.

 - Physician notification if problems arise: The nurse notifies the attending physician if any of the following problems arise with a patient: vital signs out of the normal range; CIWA-Ar score greater than 8 for two consecutive hours despite receiving maximally ordered around the clock and as needed medication dosages or greater than 10 despite receiving more than 4 mg of Ativan in any 1 hour; unsafe patient behavior; or symptoms suggestive of DTs (hallucinations or auditory, visual, or tactile disturbances).
 In these instances, patients either continue to receive care on the medical/surgical unit or are moved to the intensive care unit (ICU) at the physician’s discretion.